IABTechLab/uid2docs/docs/guides/operator-guide-aws-marketplace.md

 # UID2 Private Operator for AWS Integration Guide

 The UID2 Operator is the API server in the UID2 ecosystem.
 For a Private Operator service running in AWS Marketplace, the UID2 Operator solution is enhanced with [AWS Nitro](https://aws.amazon.com/ec2/nitro/) Enclave technology.
-This is an additional security measure to protect UID2 information from unauthorized access.
+This is an additional security measure to help protect UID2 information from unauthorized access.

 <!-- This guide includes the following information: